tomsseisums/next-favicon-loader/README.md

 ## Loader Options

-You can adjust output path and extension used for manifest file loading by adding `manifestLoader` key to `next.config.js`:
+You can adjust these options:
 | Option | Type | Default | Description |
 | :--- | :--: | :-- | :---------- |
 | `outputPath` | string | `static/manifest` | Where to put the generated files. |